 How you should line up

 Pochettino has stuck to the 4-2-3-1 formation, and you should probably follow suit.
 You may wish to switch to a 4-3-3 to free up Mousa Dembele, but you don’t want wide left player Christian Eriksen too high up the pitch, so that he can have greater influence.

 The three behind striker Harry Kane is where you will find it trickiest.
-Erik Lamela will get the nod on the right side, with his potential of 85 perhaps stopping you from going to find a replacement.
+Erik Lamela comes in on the right side, with his potential of 85 perhaps stopping you from going to find a replacement.
 Dele Alli, with a potential of 90, has to play so Moussa Sissoko is consigned to the bench.
-Christian Eriksen comes in on the left.
+Christian Eriksen starts on the left.

 On the bench, you have Michel Vorm, Kevin Wimmer, Ben Davies, Victor Wanyama, Moussa Sissoko, Heung-Min Son and Vincent Janssen.

 The Transfer Market